 In order to create his photographs, Will Connally writes short stories and makes drawings describing the characters who have just vacated the scene.
-His current Lake Elster Series follows a handful of characters in various settings, all connected through the northern lake.
+His current Lake Elster Series follows a handful of characters in various settings, all connected through the north-eastern lake.
 He draws inspiration for his original work from literary sources including Franz Kafka, Edith Wharton, and J.D.
 Salinger, as well as film noir, and amateur theater productions.

 For more information, please contact Will: email@example.com